 One of the first names that spring up to our mind when we talk about ‘greatest Manchester City players ever’ is Vincent Komapny.
-An absolute Manchester City hero, Kompany has captained the team to two Premier League title, two League Cups, a community shield and was part of the squad that won the FA cup in 2011, and he has taken great pride in doing so.
+An absolute Manchester City hero, Kompany has captained the team to three Premier League title, three League Cups, a community shield and was part of the squad that won the FA cup in 2011, and he has taken great pride in doing so.
 Since his arrival ,he has been the backbone of the Manchester City defence and his injuries have resulted in poor defensive problems by the club.

 Kompany was included in the Premier League Team of the Year for two years in a row in 2011 and 2012 as well as being included in the 2014 team, and won the Premier League Player of the Season in 2012.
 He left the club for Anderlecht in 2019, after spending more than a decade with the blue side of Manchester.